yukilaurentiu/ToDoList/README.md

-# ToDoList
+# ToDoList:scroll::pencil2:

-For begginers programming.
+For begginers programming. <br />
 Handling variables, functions, lists, conditional statements, for and while loops, and getting user input.

 I took the course and created a ToDoList, then I arranged them.